Neo-Nazism: Poland

 According to the ADL Self-Defence of the Republic of Poland-party that had at most 10% of the vote tolerates neo-Nazis among its ranks and its founder Andrzej Lepper has praised Adolf Hitler.
 For example, Self-Defense MP Mateusz Piskorski has translated the texts of the Order of Nine Angles leader David Myatt into Polish.

 In addition to the fascist groups that tactically officially reject Nazism, there are several openly self-identified Nazi groups in Poland.
 For example, the Pride and Modernity-group organizes big events to celebrate the birthday of Adolf Hitler where they burn wooden swastikas.
 The neo-Nazi gang Bad Company threw a welcoming party for Janusz Waluś, a right-wing extremist who assassinated the anti-apartheid black activist Chris Hani.
 Polish neo-Nazis from Association of Independence Rota held an event at the German border, opposing refugees coming from the West.
 Szturmowcy (Stormtroopers) Nazi group held demonstrations, holding banners calling for a "White Europe".
 Polish Nazis from Zadrużny Krąg have also fought as part of the pagan neo-nazi Rusich Group.
-In addition to these examples, many other neo-Nazi groups exist, like the National Socialist Front, Front for National Cleansing and National-Socialist Congress.
+In addition to these examples, many other neo-Nazi groups exist, like the National Socialist Front, the Front for National Cleansing and the National-Socialist Congress.

 Poland is also home to neo-Nazi bands such as Graveland and Honor.
 Reportedly an album by a neo-Nazi band named Legion sold over 30,000 copies even before the fall of the Iron Curtain.

 Robert Winnicki's National Movement sponsored the November 2017 anti-Israel demonstration that was attended by 60,000 people.
 Algemeiner characterized the demonstration as "Ultranationalist and neo-Nazi".
+The All-Polish Youth is the unofficial youth group of the National Movement.
+The All-Polish Youth has also been linked to neo-Nazis and caused controversy when its members were saluting swastika flags and chanting "sieg heil".

 According to several reporter investigations, the Polish government turns a blind eye to these groups, and they are free to spread their ideology, frequently dismissing their existence as conspiracy theories, dismissing acts political provocations, deeming them too insignificant to pose a threat, or attempting to justify or diminish the seriousness of their actions.

 Former Polish ruling party Law and Justice (PiS) allegedly facilitated co-operation between conservative institutions and far-right extremists.
 In 2023, the PiS affiliated fundamentalist Catholic group Ordo Iuris started a campaign for the release of a neo-Nazi activist Marika Matuszak convicted of attacking an LGBT event, and she was released by PiS Justice Minister Zbigniew Ziobro.
 Sejm member and chair of the Together Party Adrian Zandberg criticized PiS Prime Minister Mateusz Morawiecki for "commemorat[ing] a unit that openly collaborated with the Gestapo" for paying tribute to the Holy Cross Mountains Brigade and said Hubert Jura may be a hero to Morawiecki, but not to him.